bitcoin/bips/bip-0139/field-registry.md

 - `wtxid`: Optional string containing the witness transaction id (hex).
 Segwit only.
 - `hex`: Optional string containing the raw transaction (hex).
-- `time`: Optional timestamp of the best-known transaction time.
-Block time when confirmed, otherwise first-seen time.
+- `block_time`: Optional timestamp of the block confirming the transaction.
+Absent while the transaction is unconfirmed.
 - `time_received`: Optional timestamp of when the exporting wallet first observed the transaction.
-MAY be earlier than `time`.
+MAY be earlier than `block_time`.
+  These two are separate measurements and neither substitutes for the other.
+An exporter emits whichever it holds and omits the other; wallets commonly keep only one.
+A consumer wanting a single best-known time derives it, preferring `block_time` and falling back to `time_received`.
 - `blockhash`: Optional string containing the confirming block hash (hex).
 - `blockheight`: Optional integer containing the confirming block height.
 - `blockindex`: Optional integer containing the position of the transaction in the